 This post is also available in: עברית (Hebrew)

-Some industries are more vulnerable to cyber attacks than others.
+Cyber crime costs in 2025 are expected to reach $10.5 trillion in 2025 with some industries being more vulnerable to cyber attacks than others, according to embroker.com.
 Companies that hold sensitive data or personally identifiable information are common targets for hackers.
 Businesses or organizations that are most vulnerable to cyber attacks include banks and financial institutions, healthcare institutions, corporations with inclusive data such as product concepts, intellectual property, etc., and higher education institutes, which hold information on enrollment data, academic research, and more.

-- A rise in preventive measures – to better counter cyber attacks, 2022 is the year that we’ll be seeing a rise in AI-based cybersecurity, with the technology becoming more and more sophisticated as machine learning develops to prevent all sorts of conducted attacks.
+But we can also see a rise in preventive measures to better counter cyber attacks.
+A rise in AI-based cyber security, with the technology becoming more and more sophisticated as machine learning develops to prevent all sorts of conducted attacks.